bluehabit/BlogPosts/master_post.md

 `snakePokemon = snakePokemon.join('');`
 `snakePokemon = snakePokemon.toLowerCase();`

-## Slice()
+## array.slice()

 Slice is useful for **removing** items from an array.
 For example, if you use a knife to slice a fruit you are removing pieces from it.
 In a similar manner, array.slice() will **remove array elements* from an array.

+In other words we are returning a *subset of an array*.

 ![f](https://imgur.com/1PFxrkh.png)